18th Edition Exam: What to Expect & How to Pass

 Step 4: Take the Course

-A good 2382-22 course will walk you through each part of BS 7671, highlight the key regulations, and give you practice navigating the book.
+A good 2382-26 course will walk you through each part of BS 7671 including the new Amendment 4 sections, highlight the key regulations, and give you practice navigating the Orange Book.
 The course instructor will also share insights about common exam questions and the areas where candidates typically lose marks.

 Related Course